mhesham32/image-processing-api/README.md

 you can test the app with `yarn test`

+# linting the code

+you can lint the code with `yarn lint` this will also format the code with prettier

 # using the app in the browser

 you can run the app in the browser with `yarn start` then open the browser and go to http://localhost:3000/api/images